kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 **Top Border as Character Set**: Alternatively, the horizontal border could be drawn with custom character set graphics.
 One line of mode 6 text is eight can lines tall.
 It would take 16 bytes of memory to specify the line of text characters.
 Three custom characters in the character set would be needed to correctly draw the left position of the border, the right end of the border, and then a full block character for everything between.

-**But That's Not All...**:  If this is all that needed to be considered then the ANTIC mode B graphics would be the easiest solution.
-However, there is a real world display issue to consider in the next topic immediately below.....
+**But That's Not All...**:  If this is the only condiseration then the ANTIC mode B graphics would be the easiest solution.
+However, the next topic also has a display issue to acommodate in the Top Border region.....

 **EXTERNAL LABELS:**

 The arcade game has painted labels on the glass over the display identifying the purpose of the numbers in the top row.
 "PLAYER NUMBER" and "BALL IN PLAY".
 These real world labels will have to be worked into the game display to provide necessary information to the player.

 If the labels are inserted above or below the top border it will compromise the screen geometry.
 Therefore, the labels must be rendered within the border area.
 This is a visual change, but less intrusive than moving visual components to make space.
 To maintain the main game screen appearance as consistently as possible the labels will only appear when there is a ball or player transition.
 When the game serves the ball the text would disappear leaving the top border a solid, blank barrier during game play.